 The String Experts

-Welcome to THE STRING EXPERTS section, where we will have some of the members of our Artist Family field questions regarding gear, recording, performing and more.
+Welcome to THE STRING EXPERTS section, where we will field your questions regarding gear, recording, performing and more.
 Stay tuned!

 WHAT IS THE DIFFERENCE BETWEEN STRING TENSION AND STIFFNESS?

 String tension is the pulling force needed to bring a string to pitch.
 We can calculate this by using the string weight, the pitch you're tuning to, and the scale length of the instrument it's going on.
 If you visit our main string pages, you can download our String Tension Guides and find out the tension of your favorite GHS set!

 String stiffness is how easy/hard you feel it is to press the notes on the guitar, and that's based more on how the instrument is set up, as well as individual preference.
 You can make some assumptions based on the string tension chart, but it's not a guarantee.
 This comes down to the performer and what they prefer.

 DOES A BIGGER STRING GAUGE PRODUCE A FATTER SOUND WITH MORE LOW END?

 Larger gauged strings, all things being comparable, usually produce more of the fundamental tone, and not as much of the overtones.
 So it does play a role in the tone of the guitar, but how much is up for debate.

 Tony Iommi had a huge, fat guitar tone and he used really light gauged strings tuned down a half step.
 One of our artists, Evan Marien, uses an incredibly light set of bass strings, and has an incredibly warm and lush bass tone.